mmmim24/coding-test-prep/README.md

 - [x] 13.
 Roman to Integer
 - [x] 14.
 Longest Common Prefix
 - [x] 28.
 Find the Index of the First Occurrence in a String
+- [x] 30.
+Substring with Concatenation of All Words
 - [x] 35.
 Search Insert Position
 - [x] 42.
 Trapping Rain Water
 - [x] 66.
 Plus One